yogeskumar/nivaran/README.md

           5. Medicines usage info and disease treatment blogs.
           6. More features coming soon...

-Contact me for more any other query on yogshkr@gmail.com
+Contact me for any other query on yogshkr@gmail.com

 Any suggestions/improments are heartily welcomed